-Azure Logic Apps for Visual Studio Code (Preview)
+Azure Logic Apps (Consumption) for Visual Studio Code

 All you need is an Azure Subscription to get started.
-If you don't have one, click here for a free subscription with $200 in Azure credits!
+If you don't have one, click here for a free subscription.

 We recommend installing the following VS Code extensions for a better experience when working with different integration account artifacts.